ga4gh-beacon/beacon-v2-Models/README.md

 1. **The TEMPLATE Model:** is the most basic model.
 Its purpose is twofold 1) as starting point for any *new* model (so to say, not Beacon v2) and 2) as a learning tool.
 2. **The Beacon v2 draft 4 Model:** The current version of the complete Beacon v2 Model.
 3. **The Beacon v2 draft 3 Model:** The version of the Model that has been current for a longer time and to which many examples, documents, and pilot implementations still refers.
 It must be considered as ***deprecated***.
+It is kept as a reference while the next version is being finished and tested.
 4. **The Beacon v1 Model:** Provided as an example for Beacon v1 implementers that want to update to Beacon v2 but not planning to add any additional entry type to their Beacon.